caljnj/elk-ansible/README.md

 It's an opinionated **production-ready** playbook for Elasticsearch, Kibana and Logstash.

-It is **not a beginner platform** and is aimed basically at pros (although i have a terraform playbook somewhere that will spin this up into AWS with one click. need to open source that too..)
+It is **not a beginner platform** and is aimed basically at pros.

+BUT i do have a terraform 1-click that can set this up into AWS that i will release shortly - which means beginners can get the full test/debug experience on a prod-like cluster without the hassle of knowing how to set it up.

 (To be used in production you would obviously replace the self-signed certs with certs from your own Certificate Authority)